 Round-trip flights are the go-to for most travelers.
 It’s simple to fly in and out of the same cities.

-But if you’re looking to see more on your next trip abroad, book a multi-city flight itinerary through Google Flights.
-You’ll get to see more than one city and often get more bang for your buck by flying into Amsterdam (AMS) and back home from Paris-Charles de Gaulle (CDG), for example.
+But if you’re looking to see more than one city on your next trip abroad, book a multi-city flight itinerary through Google Flights.
+You’ll get to see multiple destinations and often get more bang for your buck by flying into Amsterdam (AMS) and back home from Paris-Charles de Gaulle (CDG), for example.

 Read on to discover the beauty of multi-city trips, and how you can book one easily.